yup-VARUN/rocket-tech-gsu.github.io/_posts/2025-02-11-first-launch.markdown

 at each launch for all those who wish to pilot their own rockets.

-Because ROSCO launches are a monthly scheduled event, we have many opportunities for new club members to get hands-on experience.
+Because ROSCO launches are a monthly scheduled event, we have many opportunities for new club members to receive mentorship and get hands-on experience.
 Please consider joining us!

 # Photos